cmcquillan/quill.codes/content/tips/dont-fear-the-todo/index.md

 * Leaving occasional `// TODO` comments while prototyping when the unwritten code will not change functionality.
 It serves as a reminder to complete the code before delivering a milestone or making a final commit.
 * When writing a Web API, create the first round of CRUD endpoints using fake data and add `// TODO` to the top of every method.
 When all of the base endpoints are in there is now an easy checklist to complete.
-* Adding `// CONSIDER` to the list of words tracked by Visual Studio and using it to keep a list of places I want to make long-term improvements to a codebase.
+* Adding `// CONSIDER` to the list of words tracked by Visual Studio and using it to keep a list of places where long-term improvements can be made to a codebase.
 This can be set to a lower priority so that other tracked words stand out within the list.

 ## Additional Links